The Girl on the Pier: Production

 It was the first feature film from John Temple Smith’s Major Productions.
 Its working title was Palace Pier.
 Filming took place at Brighton in September 1952.

 Critical reception

-The Monthly Film Bulletin wrote: "A synthetic and rather dingy littie crime melodrama, with most exterior scenes filmed on and around Brighton's Palace Pier.
+The Monthly Film Bulletin wrote: "A synthetic and rather dingy little crime melodrama, with most exterior scenes filmed on and around Brighton's Palace Pier.
 Charles Victor and Marjorie Rhodes provide some inordinately heavy-handed comic relief and Veronica Hurst is uneasily miscast as the blonde floozie."

 Kine Weekly said: "The plot is completely transparent but its artful 'seen through the eyes of a youngster' approach disarms criticism, and, at the same time, enables its main action, staged in a wax-works, to carry a few modest thrills."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan wrote: Drama is mostly sombre, slow.